mproch/rusty-nussknacker/README.md

 At the moment, Javascript expressions and a simple for-each custom component is provided.
 I hope it will be possible to load other stuff e.g. with dlopen.

-Now, this is my first Rust project, so for sure there places where it smells Scala/JVM.
+Now, this is my first Rust project, so for sure there are places where it smells Scala/JVM.
 Some of the things I'm sure can be improved:
 - Errors using some crate that would reduce the boilerplate
 - Constants with lazy_static
 - Restrict pub usage in modules and fields